 Tillamook Head is composed of middle to late Miocene basaltic intrusive rock which includes thick sills, dikes, ring dikes, and pod-like bodies.
 The seaward side of the headland consists of basaltic flows and sills.
-Many active landslides have been mapped in the Tillamook Head area, and have caused and continue to cause much destruction to Ecola State Park.
+Many active landslides have been mapped in the Tillamook Head area, which have caused and continue to cause damage to roads and infrastructure in Ecola State Park.

-Much of the area on top of Tillamook Head that is under State control is still in old growth forest, and as such constitutes a rare natural area in Clatsop County.
+Much of the area on top of Tillamook Head that is under State control contains old growth forest, and as such constitutes a rare natural area in Clatsop County.
 The Oregon Department of Parks and Recreation has previously acquired additional acreage at Tillamook Head to provide a buffer to protect the park forests against wind throw which could occur when the adjacent forests are logged.
 The expansion of the park also protected the historic and primitive character of the headland trail, providing viewpoints of the farthest exploration area of the Lewis and Clark expedition of 1806.